-The Ihlara Valley, as our guide explained to us, stems from the lovely collaboration of volcanic activities and tectonic movements that together have created the natural wonders we can gape at today.
+Often included in the best Turkey holiday packages, the Ihlara Valley, as our guide explained to us, stems from the lovely collaboration of volcanic activities and tectonic movements that together have created the natural wonders we can gape at today.
 When the basalt and andesite lava from Hasandagi cooled down, cracks, subsidence and structural failure gave space to water streams.
-Among these was the Melendiz creek, ancient Potamus Kapadokus, that has eroded the bottom of the valley creating what we see now.
+Among these was the Melendiz creek, ancient Potamus Kapadokus, which has eroded the bottom of the valley creating what we see now.

 1. Trek in nature

 One of the main reasons travellers book their hike in the Ihlara Valley is to discover and admire the local nature.
 We reached the rocky greenish route of the Ihlara gorge going down a ladder, and there our adventure started.
 The hike is not very difficult, but it can be tiring at times.